deepcharles/compositionaldust/README.md

 # An Efficient Algorithm For Exact Segmentation of Large Compositional and Categorical Time Series

-Python implementation of the algorithm described in (Truong and Runge, 2024)
+Python implementation of the algorithm described in **(Truong and Runge, 2024)**

+- Truong, C. and Runge, V. An Efficient Algorithm For Exact Segmentation of Large Compositional and Categorical Time Series. *Submitted to Stat, 2024*.

 ## Python